 This initiative includes several projects to provide the community and school boards with program delivery directly to students, as well as joint amenities and facilities that increase access to learning, technology and sport.
 The Hours of School Programming measure is linked to this strategic priority.
-This measure tracks the hours of programming Recreation staff deliver to students through school boards, and demonstrates the demand for recreation programming for our youngest residents.
+This measure tracks the hours of programming delivered to school board students by Recreation staff, and demonstrates the demand for recreation programming for our youngest residents.
+The target indicated is an estimated 3 year growth target.
 For the 2023/2024 school year, school bookings were up 38% from the previous year, as educators settled back into the classroom in a post-COVID environment.
-As our partnerships with the School Boards continue to strengthen and demonstrate success, and we bolster our community engagement efforts, we anticipate the number of joint-use amenity projects and school board program offerings to grow.
+As our partnerships with the school boards continue to strengthen and demonstrate success, and we bolster our community engagement efforts, we anticipate the number of joint-use amenity projects and school board program offerings to grow.